 - Keep the dampers closed on fireplaces when not in use.
 Heated air will escape up the chimney which means the furnace needs to run in order to replace it.

 - Use electric space heaters sparingly.
 They consume 1,000-1,500 watts per hour, which equals the energy for 15-20 light bulbs.

 - Re-use the warm air down at the top of the room; push it down with a ceiling fan.

 - Set your water heater to 120 degrees and insulate the hot water pipes with foam sleeves.
 When hot water cools on the way to your faucet you will use more of it.

-- Block cold drafts at doorways, windows or other openings with rugs or towels.
+- Block cold drafts at doorways, windows, or other openings with rags or towels.

 If your electric bill is just too high, contact us with a service request!
 We’ll check your building to see if there are any problems that can be repaired to save you money.